preich21/mc-maze-agent-state-extractor-mod/README.md

 ...and open one of the worlds named `Generated Maze 808X` in `Singleplayer` mode in each instance (if you want to train on more than 5 instances you might have to create further worlds yourself).
 When switching tabs to Python to start the training, make sure you don't open any menus in Minecraft (switch with Alt+Tab).

+## Code Structure

+The entrypoints in the client and server mods are `McMazeAgentStateExtractorModClient` and `McMazeAgentStateExtractorModServer`, respectively.

+The main logic for extracting the player's state and sending it via WebSocket to Python is implemented in the client mod.

+Maze generation is implemented in the server mod, specifically in the `MazeGenerator` class.